 Omega-3 fatty acids may help prevent cardiovascular problems

 Omega-3s have long been linked to better heart health.
 In fact, some scientists believe there is compelling evidence that doctors should use omega-3 fatty acid therapy for preventing both primary and secondary cardiovascular diseases.
 This is exciting and important news, considering that more people die every year from heart disease than cancer.
+The American Heart Association recommends eating oily fish (salmon, albacore tuna, mackerel, lake trout, herring or sardines) twice a week to lower the risk of coronary heart disease, cardiac arrest, heart failure and stroke.

 Omega-3 fatty acids, dementia and brain health